HadeerMahdy19/US-census-income/README.md

 Bureau's various censuses and surveys help allocate over $675 billion in federal funds every year and it helps states, local communities, and businesses make informed decisions.
-The information provided by the census informs decisions on where to build and maintain schools, hospitals, transportation infrastructure, and police and fire departments.
+The information provided by the census informs decisions on where to build and maintain schools, hospitals, transportation infrastructure, and police and fire departments.<br>

 ## Goal :goal_net:
-Analyze, Clean and Model the data to predict --income-- column using Machine learning
+Analyze, Clean and Model the data to predict --income-- column using Machine learning<br>

 ## output :heavy_check_mark:
-89% accuracy using Random forest
+89% accuracy using Random forest<br>

 ## Future work :eyeglasses:
-1- Further data preprocessing
+1- Further data preprocessing <br>
-2- Further analysis of result
+2- Further analysis of result<br>
 3- Use xgboost regressor or other models to improve results